saelthavron/txeo/README.md

 📁 For more samples, please visit the [examples folder](https://github.com/rdabra/txeo/tree/main/examples).

-👓 Documentation with extensive usage examples is available at [txeo site](https://rdabra.github.io/txeo/).
+👓 Documentation with extensive usage examples is hosted at [Netlify](https://bit.ly/4kpqaKb).

 ## 📆 Roadmap